anilsg/demo-recipe-api/README.md

 ### Structure

-- pub: Entry point containing index.php.
+- pub: **namespace recipe\pub**

+  - pub/index.php: entry point initialises and starts server

-- app: Classes implementing application.
+- app: **namespace recipe\app**

+  - LoggerProvider.php: injected logging service
+  - DataProvider.php: injected data service
+  - Router.php: sets up URI routes

-- data: dev location of JSON data files.
+- data: dev location of JSON data files

+  - ingredients.json
+  - recipes.json

+- data-none: test data directory containing no files
-- tests: PHPUnit test classes.
+- tests: PHPUnit test classes

+  - DummyTest.php: trivial sanity test
+  - LoggerProviderTest.php: test logger service
+  - DataProviderTest.php: test data service
+  - RouterTest.php: test Router

+### Notes

+Manual loading or composer optimised auto-loading is recommended for production.

+Variations in the use of trailing slashes on URIs have not been handled.
+This can be handled by Slim middleware.

+In some places code could have been compressed but multi-line staged logic has been used to make the code more readable.

+The PSRs do not specify caps style for namespaces but StudlyCaps seems popular.
+Namespaces were actually specified in lower case to compare to the directory names.

+An OPTIONS request to the root or generic URI could be used to check status and confirm data is being loaded and service is available.

 ### References